Two students in the Master of Science program win an honorable mention at the IVRC exhibition in Japan

 This project left the deepest impression on me after the experience.
 I want children to experience it, emphasizes AimiSekiguchi.

-Two MTI3D Master's students win an honorary award at the IVRC exhibition in Japan
+Two students in the Master of Science program win an honorable mention at the IVRC exhibition in Japan

-Two MTI3D Master's students win an honorary award at the IVRC exhibition in Japan
+Two students in the Master of Science program win an honorable mention at the IVRC exhibition in Japan

-Two MTI3D Master's students win an honorary award at the IVRC exhibition in Japan
+Two students in the Master of Science program win an honorable mention at the IVRC exhibition in Japan

 Discover Rebirth 2.0